 Our shredding process, whilst complex in terms of machinery and data security protection, is simple to understand.
 The paper we collect is cross-cut into small fragments between 2mm and 16mm in size, depending on your service.
 This happens either on-site or off-site by security vetted members of staff.
 The fragments are mixed with millions of other paper fragments – a process known as commingling – and are baled using our industrial balers.
-All of the confidential paperwork we destroy is handled extremely carefully with the environment in mind.
+We handle all of the confidential paperwork we destroy extremely carefully with the environment in mind.

 But what happens to the paper after it has been shredded?

-In short, it is recycled.
+In short, we recycle it.
 We work with a carefully selected handful of paper mills that recycle our shredded paper here in the UK.
 By recycling all of our shredded paper, we save around 30,838 trees per month from deforestation.

 What does the shredded paper get turned into?

 There are many things our recycled paper becomes.
 Some of these items you may even have in your home or office right now!
 For example, one of the mills we use produces branded and own-label paper products for the UK market.
 This includes toilet tissues, kitchen towels, paper products, nappies, and feminine hygiene products.
 You can find these products in the majority of UK supermarkets, many of which are household brands.
 You’d be surprised by how many paper products you recognise that are made from our shredded paper!

 What happens to all of the staples and paper clips?